Scorchedfllame/Poker/README.md

 # Poker
-Game because we are bored
+Game because we are bored in advanced computer programming

-Play poker over the internet with your frineds
+Play poker from anywhere in the school

-WIP
+(WIP)